When To Start With Spectral Analysis

 Contrast drops.

-Root Colors can soften or even shift.
+Root Spectrals can soften or even shift.

 Because the question isn’t “What used to suit me?”